google/applied-machine-learning-intensive/amli/v2/content/02_data/01_introduction_to_pandas/slides.md

 Returns the first three rows of the dataframe

 <!--
-Motivation:
-Showing code on slide so students can ask questions before dealing with it on their own.

-For the class:
-* My_dataframe is still a pandas dataframe
-* Like python arrays again, you can specify a group of rows to be shown.
+Like python arrays again, you can specify a group of rows to be shown.
 In this case, the first three will be returned.

-* Note that even though the square bracket syntax is the same, this command returns row data rather than column data.
+Note that even though the square bracket syntax is the same, this command returns row data rather than column data.

 -->